 Looking for outdoor adventure ideas for your next getaway?

-I’m sharing more about destinations that can be a great day trip from Cincinnati or a nice place to visit for an extended stay.
+I’m sharing more about destinations that can be a great day trip from Cincinnati or a nice place to visit for an extended stay for your next road trip.

 Red River Gorge in Kentucky